enrollment

 A way forward

 The factors discussed above drive our work with clients.
-RNL’s Instructional Design team emphasizes the value of student engagement as a means of driving enrollment and retention.
+RNL’s Instructional Design With Six Red Marbles emphasizes the value of student engagement as a means of driving enrollment and retention.
 We also understand the pivotal role faculty play in online program success and therefore course design support for faculty is integrated into our work.
 Our instructional designers take a faculty-forward approach to collaborative course design and development.
 This includes a fully-facilitated, evidence-based course design process with embedded professional development training at the point of need.

 See how our Instructional Design and Development team can provide the course design expertise and capacity needed to execute your online enrollment growth strategy.
 Ask for a complimentary consultation and we will discuss how we can help you deliver high quality courses that generate enrollment and increase student success.